feathersjs/docs/why/readme.md

 # Why Feathers

 We know!
-Oh God another NodeJS framework!
-We really didn't want to add another name to the long list of NodeJS web frameworks but also wanted to explore a different approach than any other library we have seen.
-We strongly believe that data is the core of the web and should be the focus of web applications.
+Oh God another JavaScript framework!
+We really didn't want to add another name to the long list of JavaScript frameworks but also wanted to explore a different approach than any other library we have seen.
+We strongly believe that data is the core of the web and should be the focus of web- and mobile applications.

+## The services concept

 Many web frameworks focus on things like rendering views, defining routes and handling HTTP requests and responses without providing a structure for implementing application logic separate from those secondary concerns.
 The result - even when using the MVC pattern - are big monolithic controllers where your actual application logic and how it is accessed - usually via HTTP - are all mixed up together.